 Gratitude as your foundation can help you become a greater influence in other people’s lives.
 As you become a greater influence (for good) in their lives, you will achieve more personally.

 It takes courage to start evaluating your daily routines and interactions with others.
-Dealing with your own ego is tough, it becomes elusive.
-As you tackle one layer of inauthenticity, you will give life to new ones that prevent you from seeing where you are still inauthentic.
+Dealing with, accepting and acknowledging your own ego is tough, it can be an elusive process.
+As you tackle one layer of inauthenticity at a time, you will give life to new ones that prevent you from seeing where you are still inauthentic.

 Take a loose approach to this.
 Set a random reminder at a certain time of the day, and forget it is there.
 When it goes off, write down what you are thinking about, what your activities are, and how you feel.